 My second research line explores and intervenes on the epistemic transformations of the modes of inquiry of anthropology.
 I have carried out a sustained exploration of the inventive modes of inquiry in anthropology, an endeavour gathered in the xcol platform.
 Part of this long-standing interest is my work on digital ethnography and the ethical challenges of academic practices (see xcol section).

 In recent years I have explored the intersection between art, anthropology and urban practices.
 This has led me to experiment with artistic languages and formats as vehicles for anthropological knowledge.
 This exploration is integral to the Colleex network (Collaboratory for Ethnographic Experimentation), an official network of the European Association of Social Anthropology (EASA) that I co-founded in 2017 (see Art section).

 Anthropology of Knowledge and Science and Technology Studies (STS) are my main disciplinary fields.
 I have carried out my ethnographies in Madrid between 2010-2015, investigating the intersection between Free Culture/Free Software and auto-construction practices.

-I have worked for the Spanish National Research Council (CSIC, Consejo Superior de Investigaciones Científicas), the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester and the Internet Interdisciplinary Institute (IN3) of the Universitat Oberta de Catalunya.
+I am affiliated to the Department of Social Anthropology and Social Psychology at the Madrid Complutense University (Spain).
+I have worked for the Spanish National Research Council (CSIC, Consejo Superior de Investigaciones Científicas), the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester, and the Internet Interdisciplinary Institute (IN3) of the Universitat Oberta de Catalunya.